Social Media Clean Up - A How-To with Tips From 32 Experts

 - Take an inventory of your posts often

-- If you post a lot, look back at your content and see if there are any posts that might be less than desirable.
+- If you post a lot, look back at your content and see if any posts might be less than desirable

 - Delete posts that you think might cause you trouble